Build Agent Advocates, Not Platform Agents: Alternative Views

-\textbf{Institutional concerns.} Our critique of platform agents largely turns on the incentives of platform companies, namely to maximize shareholder value \citep{bebchuk2020illusory, bebchuk2020whom}.
-The profit incentive, we argue, drives platform companies to develop LMAs that advantage those companies and, at times, harm consumers; it will also drive other AI companies to aspire to build platform agents instead of agent advocates.
-The same incentives, however, are also likely to influence the decisions of companies that develop and deploy agent advocates.
+\textbf{Institutional concerns.} We argue that platform companies' profit incentive will drive them to develop self-advantaging LMAs that, at times, harm consumers; it will also drive other AI companies to aspire to build platform agents instead of agent advocates.
+The same incentives will also influence companies that develop and deploy agent advocates.
 Even if those companies initially develop user-centric agents, they may decide to change direction in the future, perhaps building platform agents of their own.
-Moreover, even if those developers are initially non-profit entities, they may seek to reorganize as for-profit entities.

 \textbf{Past failures.} Prior attempts to challenge digital platforms and decentralize the control of digital technologies have often failed~\citep{narayanan2012critical}.
 Efforts to develop agent advocates might meet a similar fate.